shadow/tgen/doc/TGen-Overview.md

 A weighted choice is used to select which weighted outgoing edge of a vertex to follow, based on the sum of weights of all weighted outgoing edges.
 Therefore, if all weighted outgoing edges have the same weight, the choice will essentially be a uniform random choice.

-Be warned that edge weights must be used carefully, especially when combined with the synchronize action.
-A synchronize action expects that all incoming edges will visit it, which may not be the case if weighted edges were used at some point in a path leading to the synchronize action.
+Be warned that edge weights must be used carefully, especially when combined with the pause action.
+A pause action expects that all incoming edges will visit it, which may not be the case if weighted edges were used at some point in a path leading to the pause action.

 # Examples